joiningdata/lollipops/README.md

 Amino-code can be either the 1- or 3-character code for the amino acid.
 Only the first position in each change is used for plotting even if the change contains a range.
 All characters after the position are ignored.
+Protein changes may also be appended with a hex color code (seen in example above) to alter the lollipop color for each specific mutation.

     -o=out.svg         SVG output filename (default GENE_SYMBOL.svg)
     -labels            draw labels for each mutation